Venture-Engineering-and-Science/2017_Codemakers_Hangman2.0/README.md

-#Hangman2.0
+# Hangman2.0
+---
-Teaching grades 6-8 basic computer logic and game creation.
+A game written in python designed to teach grades 6-8 about basic game programming and computer logic.